Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-10-legwork.md

 A blue diamond - his waypoint - appeared on his heads-up display, and, checking around him for hazards with all the skill he had honed in half a decade on Nightmare, Julian slipped over to it.
 It was a small door in the side of the large concrete bunker building.

-+the code is one, two... top left, the one immediately to the right of that, the one immediately down and right from there, same one. immediately down-right, immediately down-left.+
++The code is one, two... top left, the one immediately to the right of that, the one immediately down and right from there, same one. immediately down-right, immediately down-left.+

 Julian punched in the numbers on the oversized, Guvnurug-scale pad, reflecting that he was lucky Kirk had remembered that he couldn't read any alien written language.
 There was an uncomfortably loud beep and a mechanical *clunk* from the door lock, and he slipped inside, wedging the door with a stone just in case.